filecoin-project/specs/mining.md

 - `MsgRoot` - To compute this:
   - Select a set of messages from the mempool to include in your block.
   - Insert them into a Merkle Tree and take its root.
+- `StateRoot` - Apply each of your chosen messages to the `ParentState` to get this.
 - `ReceiptsRoot` - To compute this:
   - Apply the set of messages selected above to the parent state, collecting invocation receipts as you go.
   - Insert them into a Merkle Tree and take its root.
-- `StateRoot` - Apply each of your chosen messages to the `ParentState` to get this.
 - `BlockSig` - A signature with your private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after we propogate it to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

-Start by filling out `Parents`, `Tickets` and `ElectionProofs` with values from the ticket checking process.
+Start by filling out `Parents`, `Tickets` and `ElectionProof` with values from the ticket checking process.

 Next, compute the aggregate state of your selected parent blocks, the `ParentState`.
 This is done by taking the aggregate parent state of *their* parent tipset, sorting your parent blocks by their tickets, and applying each message in each block to that state.
 Any message whose nonce is already used (duplicate message) in an earlier block should be skipped (application of this message should fail anyway).
 Note that re-applied messages may result in different receipts than they produced in their original blocks, an open question is how to represent the receipt trie of this tipsets 'virtual block'.

-Once you have the aggregate `ParentState`, select a set of messages to put into your block.
-The miner may include a block reward message in this set.
-For this reward message to pass validation it must be the first message in the serialized list of messages and must not claim more than the protocol defined block reward constant.
-The `From` field of the block reward message must equal the protocol defined network address constant.
-The message should not include a signature.
-Apply each message of the message set to your aggregate parent state in order to compute your block's resultant state.
-Gather the receipts from each execution into a set.
-Now, merklize the set of messages you selected, and put the root in `MsgRoot`.
-Merklize the receipts, and put that root in `ReceiptsRoot`.
+For more details on message execution and state transitions, see the [Filecoin state machine](state-machine.md) document.

+Once you have the aggregate `ParentState`, you must apply the mining reward.
+This is done by adding the correct amount to the miner owners account balance in the state tree.
+(TODO: link to block reward calculation.
+Currently, the block reward is a fixed 1000 filecoin).

+Now, a set of messages is selected to put into the block.
+For each message, subtract `msg.GasPrice * msg.GasLimit` from the senders account balance, returning a fatal processing error if the sender does not have enough funds (this message should not be included in the chain).
+Then apply the messages state transition, and generate a receipt for it containing the total gas actually used by the execution, the executions exit code, and the return value (see [receipt](data-structures#message-receipt) for more details).
+Then, refund the sender in the amount of `(msg.GasLimit - GasUsed) * msg.GasPrice`.
+Each message should be applied on the resultant state of the previous message execution, unless that message execution failed, in which case all state changes caused by that message are thrown out.
+The final state tree after this process will be your blocks `StateRoot`.

+Merklize the set of messages you selected, and put the root in `MsgRoot`.
+Gather the receipts from each execution into a set, merklize them, and put that root in `ReceiptsRoot`.
 Finally, set the `StateRoot` field with your resultant state.

 Note that the `ParentState` field from the expected consensus document is left out, this is to help minimize the size of the block header.
 The parent state for any given parent set should be computed by the client and cached locally.

-Now you have a filled out block, all that's left is to sign it.
+Now the block is complete, all that's left is to sign it.
 Serialize the block now (without the signature field), take the sha256 hash of it, and sign that hash.
-Place the resultant signature in the `BlockSig` field, and then you're done.
+Place the resultant signature in the `BlockSig` field.

 #### Block Broadcast

-Broadcast your completed block to the network, and assuming you've done everything correctly, the network will accept it, and other miners will mine on top of it, earning you a block reward!
+Broadcast the completed block to the network (via [block propagation](data-propogation.md)), and assuming everything was done correctly, the network will accept it, and other miners will mine on top of it, earning you a block reward!

 ### Open Questions